The most secure connection to a remote server is through an SSH cryptographic network protocol (Secure Shell).

 Most of the time, this logout message appears after a period in which no command line has been executed in the SSH session.
-Many prefer to remember the open session from time to time and give another "Enter”Or a“ w ”to keep the session open.
+Many prefer to remember from time to time the open session and give another "Enter”Or a“ w ”to keep the session open.
 A better solution is for this sudden closing of the session after an "idle" period to stop.

 How to prevent the sudden end of an SSH session with “client_loop: send disconnect: Broken pipe” in Terminal (Linux / Mac)

 For both Linux and Mac, a line will be added in the SSH configuration.
 We open and edit the file “ssh_config”.

 Host * ServerAliveInterval 120